Bellator 281: Background

+The event marked the promotion's seventh visit to London and first since Bellator 267 in October 2021.

-Yaroslav Amosov was to make his first Welterweight title defense against Michael “Venom” Page in the main event.
-Amosov won the title in June 2021 at Bellator 260 with a unanimous decision win over Douglas Lima.
-Since losing to Lima in his first title bout, Page won his next 6 bouts, culminating in him avenging a 2019 knockout loss to Lima via a narrow split-decision at Bellator 267, a fight that also took place in London.
-Due to the war in Ukraine and Amosov's participation in the war on the side of Ukraine, Amosov pulled out of the bout and was replaced by Logan Storley with the bout now being for the interim Welterweight title.
+A Bellator Welterweight World Championship bout between current champion Yaroslav Amosov and Michael Page was expected to headline the event.
+However, Due to the Russian invasion of Ukraine and Amosov's participation in the war on the side of Ukraine, Amosov pulled out of the bout and was replaced by Logan Storley with the bout now being for the interim title.

 A welterweight bout between Douglas Lima and Jason Jackson was scheduled for this event.
 However, due to shoulder injury to Lima, the bout was pulled from the event and will be rescheduled for the future.

 A welterweight bout between Andrey Koreshkov and Paul Daley was scheduled for this event.
 However, due to undisclosed reasons, Koreshkov pulled out of the bout and was replaced by Wendell Giácomo.

 At the weigh-ins, Alan Carlos missed weight for his bout, weighing in at 189.2 pounds, 3.2 pounds over the middleweight non-title fight limit.
 The bout proceeded at catchweight and Carlos was fined a percentage of his purse which went to his opponent Charlie Ward.